Melsoft Games

-Melsoft Games (formerly Melesta Games) is a Lithuanian video game developer focusing on casual mobile games.
+Melsoft Games (formerly Melesta Games) is a Belarusian video game developer focusing on casual mobile games.
 The company was founded in Belarus in 2008, and later opened offices in Cyprus and Lithuania.
 It was acquired by Israeli mobile video game developer Moon Active in December 2020.

 History

 Melsoft was founded in Minsk in 2008 as Melesta Games, and it released its first game, Farm Frenzy, the same year.
 In 2012, it switched its focus to mobile gaming.
 It signed a partnership with UK game developer Wargaming in 2016.
 Melesta Games changes its name to Melsoft Games.

 Melsoft was acquired by Israeli mobile video game developer Moon Active in December 2020.